-Question (d) and (e) Solid waste: Less-than-significant Impact.
+Questions (d) and (e) Solid waste: Less-than-significant Impact.
 The proposed project consists of construction of expanded dairy facilities.
 The provision of solid waste collection service to serve the proposed project would be subject to the normal tariffs and requirements of the service provider, and would not result in the need for any major new systems or substantial alterations to these utility systems.
 It would not generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals.
 There would be no change to existing conditions that would result in non-compliance with federal, state, and local management and reduction statutes and regulations related to solid waste.
 This would be a less-than-significant impact, and no mitigation would be required.

 XX.
-WILDFIRE Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: a) Substantially impair an ad emergency evaluation plan opted emergency response plan or n?
-X wildfire risks, and thereby vinds, and other factors, exacerbate expose project occupants to pollutant dfire or the uncontrolled spread of a X sources, power lines or ot maintenance of associated ads, fuel breaks, emergency water ther utilities) that may exacerbate fire temporary or ongoing impacts to the X downslope or downstrear res to significant risks, including n flooding or landslides, as a result of tability, or drainage changes?
+V WILDFIRE Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact If locate project: d in or near state responsibility areas or lands classified as v ery high fire hazard severi ty zones, wou ald the rantially impair an adopted emergency response plan or gency evaluation plan?
+X wildf to slope, prevailing winds, and other factors, exacerbate ire risks, and thereby expose project occupants to pollutant entrations from a wildfire or the uncontrolled spread of a ire?
+X infras sourc risk o ire the installation or maintenance of associated structure (such as roads, fuel breaks, emergency water es, power lines or other utilities) that may exacerbate fire or that may result in temporary or ongoing impacts to the comment?
+X down se people or structures to significant risks, including islope or downstream flooding or landslides, as a result of ff, post-fire slope instability, or drainage changes?
 X

-According to California Fire and Resource Management Program Fire Hazard Severity Zone map, the proposed project area is within the Local Responsibility Area (LRA).
-The westerly portion of the project site is designated as Unzoned; the easterly portion is designated as LRA Moderate.
-The threat of wildfire hazard in the project area is determined to be unlikely to moderate.
+According to California Fire and Resource Management Program Fire Hazard Severity Zone map, the proposed project area is within the Local Responsibility Area, with an Unzoned designation.
+The threat of wildfire hazard in that area is determined to be unlikely.
 (CAL FIRE 2007)

-Question (a) through (d) Wildfire: No Impact.
+Questions (a) through (d) Wildfire: No Impact.
 The project site is not located in or near state responsibility areas or lands classified as very high fire hazard severity zones.
-It is located in an existing low-density agricultural area, and the threat of wildland fire has been determined to be unlikely to moderate (CAL FIRE 2007).
+It is located in an existing low-density agricultural area, and the threat of wildland fire has been determined to be unlikely (CAL FIRE 2007).
 Because the proposed project is not located in or near a State Responsibility Area nor on lands classified as very high fire hazard severity zones, no impact would occur and no mitigation would be required.